LaurentZuijdwijk/tdd-workshop/README.md

 ## Instructions

 #### Goals:
 Write a small NodeJs module to sign and validate requests.
 It should be able to sign urls and should expose Express middleware to validate incoming requests.
+A function for url signing called ```signString``` is included in the code.
+It takes a string as parameter and returns a hash string.
+The hashing algorithm used is sha1.

+Make sure to start coding and writing tests iteratively.
+Writing tests should learn you more about the edge cases you will encounter in writing this module and make it easy to refactor your code when needed.

 #### example: